KendallDoesCoding/mogul-christmas/README.md

 <a href="https://github.com/KendallDoesCoding/mogul-christmas/pulls?q=is%3Apr+is%3Aclosed"><img src="https://img.shields.io/github/issues-pr-closed-raw/KendallDoesCoding/mogul-christmas?color=0059b3"></a>
 </div>

+On 18th December 2021, around Christmas time.
 I was feeling bored so I made this basic HTML Project and I felt like keeping going with this fun project and got a few contributors to help me out.

 # Important